andreabonvini/Notes/MachineLearningRestelli/Stastical_Learning_SHORT.md

   $$
   Where $y_n$ is the target value associated with sample $n$.

-  It is possible to formulate this problem as a constraint optimization problem with inequality constraints, we have to derive the *Lagrangian* and apply the *KKT* (Karush–Kuhn–Tucker) conditions.
+  This is a constraint optimization problem with inequality constraints, we have to derive the *Lagrangian* and apply the *KKT* (Karush–Kuhn–Tucker) conditions.
 After that, we can solve the problem by means of *quadratic programming*.

   Finally we end up with the following equation for classifying *new points*:
   $$